-CREWW’s 2017 merger with Carleton’s Centre for Women in Politics and Public Leadership (CWPPL) has allowed the centres to share resources and more effectively advance female leadership.
-Clare Beckton, executive director of the CWPPL, which promotes the equitable representation of women in democratic institutions at all levels of government and in all positions of leadership within the public, private and non-profit sectors.
-Beckton established the CWPPL in 2010.
+The 2017 merger with Carleton’s Centre for Women in Politics and Public Leadership (CWPPL) has allowed the centres to share resources and more effectively advance female leadership.
+Clare Beckton, executive in residence at CREWW and founder of the former CWPPL, leads the continuation of the Advancing Women in Leadership Program (AWLP) beyond the merger.